Skip to content

 Divorce severs the financial infrastructure most couples take for granted.
 Joint accounts close, household income splits, and credit profiles that were once blended suddenly stand alone.

 Research from the Urban Institute shows that newly single adults experience a sharp drop in liquid savings in the first 12 months post-separation.
-For the parent who retained primary custody, monthly expenses often stay near the pre-divorce level while income drops by half.
-This gap is where emergencies — a car breakdown, a medical bill, a broken furnace — become crises.
+For the parent who retained primary custody, monthly expenses often stay near the pre-divorce level while income drops considerably.
+This gap is where emergencies — a car breakdown, a medical bill, a broken furnace — become crises rather than inconveniences.

 The Credit Profile Problem